 So, it’s time to tell you how all these components work together when someone interacts with a web app.

-Now that you’re familiar with the terminology, we can show you what happens when a user enters a URL in the address bar.
+Now that you’re familiar with the terms, we can show you what happens when a user enters a URL in the address bar.

 - The client (browser) contacts a DNS server, which provides the IP address.